flowtoolz/flowtoolz.github.io/_posts/2019-08-25-code-represents-customer-value-and-technology.md

 ## Effective Code Tells the Truth

 **Value- and tech environment are both real domains.
 And, of course, the "real world" is sometimes a capricious chimera.
-Code is under this constant pressure to adapt because it represents two evolving realities and mediates between them.**
+Code is under this constant pressure to adapt because it represents two changing realities and mediates between them.**

 **The real-world concerns it represents are the *meaning* of code.
 Code is *meaningful* when it truthfully reflects the structure and mechanics of reality, no matter at what level of detail.**